MateusPevidor/gobarber-backend/README.md

 ### Overview

 The GoBarber backend brings together all of GoBarber modules.
-GoBarber-Web and GoBarber-mobile uses it to fill in data for user experience.
+[GoBarber Web] and [GoBarber Mobile] uses it to fill in data for user experience.

 ## Sessions